glennhenry/cs-notes/docs/compilers-and-programming-languages/15-compiler-optimization/compiler-optimization.md

 int result = quadratic(a, b, c, x);
 ```

-This simple calculation can be optimized to :
+This simple calculation can be optimized to:

 ```
 int quadratic(int a, int b, int c, int x) {